 3. Marketing and Branding Strategy

 Every sound business strategy also includes a game plan for reaching people and turning them into customers.
 Note that the marketing strategy of Apple has incessantly evolved through the years due to changing market requirements.
 Currently, however, its marketing strategy is considerably straightforward as most marketing efforts revolve around premium branding positioning and cult marketing.
-Note that the company also spends onn traditional marketing and advertising, other promotional activities such as sales promotion, as well as digital marketing activities.
+Note that the company also spends on traditional marketing and advertising, other promotional activities such as sales promotion, as well as digital marketing activities.

 Positioning Apple products as premium brands is possible through a product strategy that takes into consideration the addition of fashionable and innovative features, a pricing strategy following a premium pricing approach, and a distribution strategy that involves retail experience and reliable after-sales support.

 Within the specific product strategy to promote and maintain a premium brand image, exclusive top-of-the-line features have always been evident in recent flagship Apple products.
 Examples are the metal chassis of MacBook line of computers such as the MacBook Pro or the 12-Inch MacBook, or the metal-and-glass aesthetics of the iPhone and iPad.
 Other examples are exclusive hardware and software features such as the use of high-end trademarked Retina display panels and the bundled free iCloud storage and synchronization services.

 Another way Apple maintains a premium branding positioning is through a premium pricing strategy.
 Remember that most Apple products are expensive when compared to counterpart products from competitors.
 But these high price points help the company tell consumers that expensive products represent exceptional quality and distinctions.
 It is also worth noting that luxury consumers are willing to pay extra to maintain a sense of indulgence or a status symbol.